GuessWhatGame/guesswhat/README.md

 The project is part of the CHISTERA - IGLU Project.

+You can also have access to a more advanced codebase with more baselines by using the branch refacto_v2: https://github.com/GuessWhatGame/guesswhat/tree/refacto_v2

 **WARNING: After refactoring the code of the original paper, we fixed a bug in the codebase (the last generated question was ignored in some cases).
 New scores are greatly above the scores reported in [1] but some results analysis are now obsolete (qgen stop learning to stop, greedy has the highest accuracy).
 We apologize for the inconvenience.**